What to Serve with Cornish Hens: Sides You’ll Love

 They also love a tart and crisp white wine, or a richly full-bodied red wine.
 You could say that game hens are the perfect sommelier hosts on the table!

-Side Dishes for Corning Hens – Our Complementary List
+Side Dishes for Cornish Hens – Our Complementary List

 Aside from color and flavor, Cornish hens also love the ease and simplicity that can come together with a quick salad, or a heartier and slightly more intensive labor of love like a custard.